What is Mindfulness

-Mindfulness is the practice of bringing kind, non-judgmental awareness to the present moment to your thoughts, sensations, emotions, and surroundings.
-At its heart, it’s about learning to meet yourself and your experience with greater clarity, compassion, and calm.
+I offer trauma-sensitive mindfulness teaching online, including MBSR and MBCT courses designed to support everyday wellbeing.
+Mindfulness is the practice of bringing kind, non-judgmental awareness to the present moment, to your thoughts, sensations, emotions and surroundings.
+At its heart, it’s about learning to meet yourself and your experience with greater clarity, compassion and understanding.

-The modern, evidence-based approach to mindfulness was developed by Jon Kabat-Zinn, who created the Mindfulness-Based Stress Reduction (MBSR) program in the late 1970s.
-While mindfulness has deep roots in Buddhist traditions, the way it’s taught today in clinical and therapeutic settings is completely secular and accessible to people of all backgrounds and belief systems.
+The modern, evidence-based approach to mindfulness was developed by Jon Kabat-Zinn through the Mindfulness-Based Stress Reduction (MBSR) programme.
+While mindfulness has roots in Buddhist traditions, the way it is taught today in therapeutic settings is completely secular and accessible to people of all backgrounds and belief systems.

 Why Mindfulness Matters

-Some of the proven benefits of mindfulness include:
+Some of the benefits people often experience include:

 Reduced anxiety and depressive symptoms